sjbennett123/vindalebynight/content/background/Blackthorne’s Guide to Surviving Vindale.md

 ## The City of Vindale

 The city of Vindale is the pinnacle of Gothic beauty, there is not a more beautiful place at nighttime in all of Elysia if it weren’t for all the damn Vampires.
 The city glows in a dark vibrant purple light from the torches and flowers.
-A perpetual shadow looms over Vindale, even at high noon it is still overcast like an autumn rain about to pour down.
-While the morning rays of sunlight lift the cool chill of night from the skin in Vindale, it is never without its dark charm and macabre.
+A perpetual shadow looms over Vindale, even at high noon it is still overcast like an autumn rain is about to pour down.
+While the morning rays of sunlight lift the cool chill of night from the skin in Vindale, it is never without its dark charm.

 There is a large clocktower in the center of Vindale not far from the Burning Goblet Tavern.
 Though the clock keeper has not been seen in ages, the Clocktower of Vindale runs seamlessly without missing a second.